Stephen Ritz Awtt Portrait

 So, where does the food go?
 “Zero miles to plate or to local shelters where kids are getting one to two meals a day,” says Ritz.
 And if you ask, he will tell you that he and his students are growing their way into a new economy.
 In one of his inspiring TedX talks, Ritz says, “Our park feeds hundreds of people without a food stamp or a fingerprint.”

 In a poor corner of America where 37% of the population struggles with food insecurity and 59% of kids live below the poverty line, Ritz and his students are changing business as usual.
-He believes, “kids should not have to leave their community to live, learn and earn a better one”, and based on that belief and his brilliance they no longer have to.
+He believes, “kids should not have to leave their community to live, learn and earn a better one,” and based on that belief and his brilliance they no longer have to.
 The Green Bronx Machine promotes and disseminates the lessons he and his students have learned about growing good food.

 His work has been recognized in New York and beyond.
 Among Ritz’s accolades are the 2016 Project Based Learning Champion Award, 2016 Health Champion Award, 2016 Dr. Oz Award, 2015 BAMMY Laureate – Elementary Educator of the Year Award, 2014 Greenius Award, 2014 Green Difference Award, 2013 Latin Trends Award, the NYC Chancellor’s Award and various others.

-It is fair to say, paraphrasing Ritz himself, that the most important seeds he has planted and seen grow and bloom are the young people right in his community were a series of “collisions, connections, and co-learnings” are transforming residents’ sense of place.
+It is fair to say, paraphrasing Ritz himself, that the most important seeds he has planted and seen grow and bloom are the young people right in his community where a series of “collisions, connections, and co-learnings” are transforming residents’ sense of place.

 Programs